PPSSPP process hacking

 end

-You can add this inside of any auto assembler script at the start or inside the enable part and it should run fine if you remember to add {$lua} before adding the code.
+You can add this inside of any auto assembler script at the start or inside the enable part and it should run fine if you remember to add {$lua} before the code.